lv-bye/lv-bye/README.md

 ## Hi 👋, my name is Louisse (some know me as Lou or Vicci).

-### Continuous Learner, Problem Solver, & Aspiring Dev
+### Continuous Learner, Problem Solver, & Aspiring Full Stack Dev

 - Based in VA, USA
 - I'm a data scientist at Booz Allen Hamilton